-A stress fracture is an incomplete fracture of a bone, sometimes also known as a hairline fracture or a fatigue fracture.
-They are very thin cracks in the bone and can occur in the Tibia (shin), Metatarsals, Navicular, Calcaneus, Talus, Femur, and the Ribs.
+A stress fracture is sometimes also known as a hairline fracture or a fatigue fracture.
+They are very thin cracks in the bone caused by overuse.
+Here we explain the symptoms, causes and treatment for common sports injuries.

 Other risk factors for developing a stress fracture include a poor diet and menstrual cycle disturbances, which make stress fracture particularly common in female athletes.

 - Treatment of a stress fracture revolves around resting the injured part.
 If it is a weight-bearing bone, then this will usually mean reducing weight-bearing.

 - This may be achieved by using crutches or a walking boot.
 Healing time for a stress fracture is between 4 and 8 weeks.

 - During this time, the activity which caused the injury should be avoided, although other forms of exercise may be undertaken after 1-2 weeks, provided they are pain-free (for example swimming and cycling).